PostgreSQL®

 PGSSLMODE: $PGSSLMODE

-# This is the Kubernetes Service to which you need to 'kubectl port-forward' in order to get access to the PostgreSQL cluster from outside the Kubernetes cluster.
+# This is the Kubernetes Service name to which you can port-foward to in order to get access to the PostgreSQL cluster from outside the Kubernetes cluster.

 # Ref https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/